 WHY IT IS EASIER TO SELL AT A HIGHER PRICE THAN LOWER PRICE.

-WHY HIGH PRICE IS EASY TO GET THAN LOW PRICE.
+WHY HIGH PRICES ARE EASIER TO SELL THAN LOW PRICE.

 Less Competition At The Top

 Observing the higher tiers of your industry, you’ll notice significantly fewer competitors.
 Would you prefer to contend with thousands of businesses or just around a dozen?
 The critical inquiry is whether you can offer greater value and perform more effectively than these approximately twelve players, who are likely well-established and dominant in the upper echelons of your sector.

 This brings forth a strategic consideration: positioning oneself in a premium market segment not only reduces the number of competitors but also challenges you to elevate your quality and service.
 It’s about asking yourself if you have the capability and innovation to not just enter but excel in this exclusive space.
 Dominating a niche at the top requires not just competing on quality but also continuously evolving to stay ahead.
 It’s a dynamic environment where the focus is on excellence and constant improvement rather than just competing on price.